samirmakadia/vidstream/legal/privacy_policy.md

 ## Children's Privacy

-VidStream is not intended for children under 13 years of age.
+VidMeet is not intended for children under 13 years of age.
 We do not knowingly collect personal information from children under 13.
 If we discover that a child under 13 has provided us with personal information, we will delete such information immediately.

 ## International Data Transfers